-If you want to do a balance transfer, it would be better to look into cards with 0% balance transfer APRs.
+If you want to conduct a balance transfer, it would be better to look into cards with 0% balance transfer APRs.
 And we suggest always avoiding cash advances, no matter what card you have, because they’ll begin costing you money immediately.

 The Citi Secured Mastercard requires a security deposit of $200 to $2,500 when you’re approved, as explained above.
-This card used to have an annual fee, but it was recently removed.

 The Bottom Line

-The only reason to get the Citi Secured Mastercard is to improve your credit.
+The only reason to get the Citi® Secured Mastercard® is to improve your credit.
 If you have bad or limited credit, you’ll have a hard time qualifying for most credit cards, especially those with rewards programs.